Commencement Campus Map

 Commencement will look and feel very different this year.
 In order to celebrate our graduates safely, we will host multiple, smaller ceremonies for each class.
 There will be a maximum of 500 graduates at each ceremony.
 All seating will be arranged to accommodate physical distancing.
 Graduates will not cross the stage, shake hands, or receive diplomas during the ceremonies, and graduate students will not be hooded.
 With the exception of the faculty marshals, faculty will only be invited to attend virtually.
 All graduates, guests, and staff will to wear face masks at all times.
-Everyone in attendance will be required to register in advance.

 Yes.
 However, all students and guests are asked to significantly limit their interactions with others 14 days prior to the Commencement ceremonies.
 This includes staying at home as much as possible, wearing a mask if you must be in contact with anyone outside your home, and keeping at least six feet of distance between yourself and others outside of your family.

 Please don’t travel if you’re sick.
 If you have any symptoms of COVID-19 (fever, new or worsening cough, shortness of breath or difficulty breathing, chills, muscle pain, headache, sore throat or loss of taste or smell), stay home.
 Bring masks and hand sanitizer with you and use both while traveling.